Not currently registered in WA

 If you currently hold teacher registration in another Australian State, Territory, or New Zealand, you may be eligible to use the Mutual Recognition Principle to gain teacher registration in Western Australia.
 You may apply for registration with the TRBWA through the Mutual Recognition Principle if you hold Full or Provisional Registration.
 Notice must be given to the registration body and other requirements must be met, such as the payment of registration fees.
 To apply for Mutual Recognition, please complete the Notice of Mutual Recognition form via Teacher Login.
 If registration is granted by the TRBWA, the period of registration will match your current registration period held in the other Australian State or Territory or New Zealand.

-Please note, the Mutual Recognition application process does not include a criminal record check.
+Please note, the Mutual Recognition application process does not include a criminal history check.
 Prior to commencing teaching, please check the employment requirements of your employing authority which may include completing a criminal history check.
 Contact your prospective employer for more information.